Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 These actions all have the correct response.
 ### hoverable dropdown menus
 The dropdown menus (there are three in the website) should do the following:-
-* all display additional information only when curser is close to the dropdown button
+* all display additional information only when curser is over the dropdown button
 * display text that is easy to read
 ### Responsive design
 The website should adapt for different widths of devices eg. desktop, tablet and mobile.